We believe that a diverse and open community is a strong one! We support organizations that promote diversity among their leadership and employees.

 Who We Fund

-You must be a 501(c)3 organization, and be located in one of the following 11 counties in Northwest Oregon:
+You must be a 501(c)3 organization, and your project's work must be located in one of the following 11 counties in Northwest Oregon:

 - Benton County